duarteoliper/hackacity_2023_submission/README.md

 └── src
 ```

-* To create a new environment and install all dependencies, run:
+- To create a new environment and install all dependencies, run:
   `conda env create -f environment.yml`
   `conda activate python3.9`
-`make build venv-hackacity`
+  `make build-venv-hackacity`

-* Install direnv in official website and run `direnv allow` to utilize src/config.py paths
+- Install direnv in official website and run `direnv allow` to utilize src/config.py paths

-* [Optional] To install pre-commit, run:
+- \[Optional\] To install pre-commit, run:
   `make install-pre-commit`